pmean/build-website/text/18/01/syllabus-sas-2018a.md

 Note -- if you are getting a SAS error message you don't understand, you can copy the error message into the Description box.
-If you want a section of coding reviewed because you are having a problem with it, you can also copy the text into the Description box.
-The instructor will review and respond to items posted on the Discussion Board on a regular basis.
+If you want a section of coding reviewed because you are having a problem with it, you can also copy the text into the Description box.<U+00A0> The instructor will review and respond to items posted on the Discussion Board on a regular basis.
 If you have not gotten a response within a day or two, send an email to the instructor asking her to review your question in the